hendrysadrak/firestore-store/readme.md

 Currently tested with node.js version ~6~, 8, 10, 12.
 Travis is used for running tests https://travis-ci.org/hendrysadrak/firestore-store

-I'm currently using this in multiple projects myself.

 ## Support

 If you have any problems or questions let me know in [issues](https://github.com/hendrysadrak/firestore-store/issues).